Call 1-888-PUGET-PC or Live Chat Live Chat

 I've found onboard sound to be perfectly fine for most people.
 High end gaming or high quality music could benefit from a quality sound card, though.

-Wilson Chau (Customer Service) Says:
+Wilson Chau (Consulting Manager) Says:

 I've never had a problem using onboard sound though I'm not an audiophile.
 I honestly couldn't tell the difference between onboard sound and some of the higher end cards.
 Keep in mind too that the speakers you get also make a difference.
 There's no point in getting a high end sound card and then getting $10 speakers!

-William George (Customer Service) Says:
+William George (Marketing Project Manager) Says:

 Specifications